ShivakrishnaMacha/Data-Analysis-and-Visualization-Project-Portfolio/README.md

 - **[SQL Data Exploration & Analysis](https://github.com/ShivakrishnaMacha/SQL-Queries-for-Data-Insights/tree/main)**: Developed a collection of SQL scripts for database exploration and analysis.
 This includes schema inspection, dimensional exploration, ranking analysis, trend tracking, and custom reporting.

+### Machine Learning/Deep Learning
+- **[Heart Failure Prediction](https://github.com/ShivakrishnaMacha/Heart_Failure_Prediction)**:  Built a machine learning pipeline to predict the 10-year risk of coronary heart disease (CHD) using data from the Framingham Heart Study.
+Conducted exploratory data analysis, feature engineering (including pulse pressure and log transformations), and handled class imbalance with SMOTE.
+Evaluated multiple models including Logistic Regression, SVM, Decision Tree, Random Forest, and XGBoost.
+Achieved a recall score of 0.98 with a tuned XGBoost model, making it effective for early CHD risk screening.
+Deployed the model using Streamlit for real-time predictions.